-The Bank of Nova Scotia Trust Company is the trustee and administrator of the Trust.
+The Bank of Nova Scotia Trust Company has been appointed the Administrator for the Trust and took custody of the Trust's assets in January 2020.

 2 Summary of significant accounting policies

 Basis of presentation

 These financial statements are prepared in conformity with accounting principles generally accepted in the United States of America (US GAAP).
 The Trust is considered to be an investment company under US GAAP and follows the accounting and reporting guidance applicable to investment companies in the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 946, Financial Services - Investment Companies (ASC 946).